"To set a-roll'n the Dhamma Wheel

 From the story of the First Sutta.

 [2] Taking anupakamma to be anupakama: Using, I presume, "anupakamma", Bhk.
 Bodhi translates "veering"; Bhk.
 Nanamoli, Bhk.
-Thanissaro, and Bhk Piyadassi all translate "avoids" or "avoiding"; Bhk.
+Thanissaro, and Bhk.
+Piyadassi all translate "avoids" or "avoiding"; Bhk.
 Saydow uses a manuscript with "anupagamma" and translates "avoiding" where at least to my eye the translation makes sense.
-What I am hearing as being said is addressing the issue of what it was that Gotama and the Group of 5 set out to do in the first place, which was to conquer the problem of existence or Dukkha (they saw the two problems as the same when starting out).
+What I am hearing as being said is addressing the issue of what it was that Gotama and the group of five set out to do in the first place, which was to conquer the problem of existence or Dukkha (they saw the two problems as the same when starting out).
 He approaches them knowing their mind concerning his so called lapse into self-indulgence, so he immediately launches into an explanation that shows them how all their thinking was wrong.
 So what I hear him saying is that you do not 'attack the problem' from either of these two ends — either by ignoring it by indulging in sense pleasures or by attempting to atone for whatever it is that went wrong to cause all this pain by inflicting suffering on the self.

 [3] Ariyasaccaṃ: others have Aryan, most often seen as "Noble" I usually use Aristocratic as here, but was tempted to suggest that what we should be hearing is the very deep roots of the word: a = to re = the sun ya = whatever; all around, complete, encompassing, full "The Truth, the whole truth and nothing but the truth".